 Review parenting plan options

-Review the parenting plan topics for ideas on what kinds of things might go in a court order to deal with parenting issues, like custody and access.
-This will help get you started on thinking about what you may want to do when you are filling out your court forms (like parenting statements) and what you will ask for when you negotiate at the ADR meeting.
+Review the parenting plan topics for ideas on what kinds of things might go in a court order to deal with parenting issues, like custody and parenting arrangements.
+This will help get you started on thinking about what you may want to do when you are filling out your court forms (like Parenting Statements) and what you will ask for when you negotiate at the ADR meeting.